Repositories

 • Click Create Public Repository.

-• Pull an image from the public registry by running the podman pull command followed by the name of the image.
+• Pull an image from the public registry by running the podman pull command followed by the image name.

-• Tag the image with a name and a version number using the podman tag command.
+• Tag the image with a name and version number using the podman tag command.

-• Sign into our Quay repository using your account credentials, if you are not already signed in.
+• Sign in to your Quay repository using your account credentials, if you are not already signed in.

 podman login ${QUAY_HOSTNAME}